May 6, 2026

 Many Florida personal injury cases settle after depositions are complete.
 Both sides now have a clearer picture of the evidence, the strengths and weaknesses of each position, and what a jury is likely to hear.
 If your deposition goes well, it adds pressure on the defense to offer a fair settlement.

-What to Expect During Your Deposition
+Your Deposition Day: What to Expect

-Before the Deposition Begins
+Before the Questions Begin

 You will be sworn in by the court reporter, just as you would be in a courtroom.
 The oath matters — you are required to tell the truth, and knowingly giving false testimony is perjury under Florida law.